HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 I was inspired to create this project when I was preparing macOS installers (Mac OS X 10.4 to macOS 14) in an external hard drive and I wanted to test those installers if they are working properly, I tried the recent macOS releases on my daily hackintosh [HP Z640](https://github.com/HJebbour/HP-Z640-Hackintosh/), but it only supports down to OS X El Capitan 10.11.
 I had an older machine (Core 2 Quad Kentsfield) but I only managed to run down to OS X Mountain Lion.
 I still wanted to test older Mac OS X (Tiger-Lion), and then I found this [repo](https://github.com/b00t0x/MSI-Z97M-Hackintosh-every-macOS/) about running all Intel macOS releases in a single computer, then I thought of another computer I have, HP ProDesk 400 G1 (Haswell).
 From here the real fun starts, I needed to build a hackintosh that can run every Intel macOS releases from Mac OS X Tiger 10.4.11 to macOS Sonoma 14.5 with **ONE** EFI folder that runs all Intel macOS releases on the same computer.

+This project was created from scratch using the [Dortania](https://dortania.github.io/getting-started/) guide specifically for the HP ProDesk 400 G1.

 **DISCLAIMER:**
 As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start.